-The ceremony culminated with the presidents of the Union Pacific and Central Pacific railroads pounding a golden spike into the rail line – which looked like my dentist filling a cavity.
+The ceremony culminated as the presidents of the Union Pacific and Central Pacific railroads pounded a golden spike into the rail line.
+Five minutes later, a prospector parked his mule on it and staked a claim.

-The two railroads would’ve been joined sooner had one of them not first accidentally ended up in Canada.
+The two railroads would’ve been joined sooner but one line accidentally ended up in Canada.

-Before this new railroad connection, it could take up to six months to cross the country – which is pretty unbearable if your kid keeps asking, “Are we there yet?”
+Before this new railroad connection, it could take up to six months to cross the country – which is pretty unbearable if your child keeps whining, “Are we there yet?”

-Call me old fashioned but no transcontinental trip is complete for me without circling the wagons and night and having a trail guide named Gabby proposition my wife.
+Call me old fashioned but no transcontinental trip is complete for me without circling the wagons at night and having a trail guide named Gabby bore me with campfire stories.

 Ben Alper writes for late night talk show hosts, comedians and things.
 He is the author of “Thank You for Not Talking: A Laughable Look at Introverts.”